 - Using either a pastry cutter or fork, begin working the shortening and butter into the flour.
 Keep cutting in the shortening and butter until the dough becomes crumbly, turning into pea-sized pieces.
 If you need to, use just the tips of your fingers to work the flour and fat together, avoiding over-heating or meting the butter and shortening.
 The trick to creating a nice flaky crust is keeping your fats cold, so don't overwork the dough with your hands.

 - Once the dough has reached a crumbly consistency, begin adding cold water, one teaspoon at a time, just until you can roll the dough into a ball.
-While you can roll your dough put immediately, I recommend wrapping the dough ball in a piece of plastic are and placing it in the refrigerator for 1-2 hours to completely chill.
+While you can roll out your dough immediately, I recommend wrapping the dough ball in a piece of plastic wrap and placing it in the refrigerator for 1-2 hours to completely chill.

 - When you're ready to roll out your dough, you'll want to prepare a clean, flat surface.
 A large cutting board or silicone mat works best.
 Sprinkle and spread a small amount of flour onto your board and rolling pin and begin rolling out the dough in each direction until you have about an 11-12 inch circle.

-- Lay the circle of dough over the rolling pin and lift it iff the board and gently set the across your pie dish.
+- Lay the circle of dough over the rolling pin and lift it off the board, gently setting it across your pie dish.
 Very carefully, use your fingers to lightly press the dough into the dish, making sure not to tear the dough.

 - Once the dough is completely pressed into the dish, take a sharp knife and cut around the rim of the pie dish, removing the excess dough.
 You can finish the edges of the crust either by pinching or fluting the edge, or easier still, gently press the back of a fork all along the edge creating a ridged pattern.
 Or, if you are using a classic style fluted pie dish, simply shape your dough to fit the rim.